Nonprofit Law in Israel

 IV.
 Public Benefit Status

-According to the Income Tax Ordinance, an organization must satisfy certain conditions to be recognized as a public institution for purposes of tax exemption.
-One of these conditions is that the organization pursue a "public purpose," defined broadly to include activities related to religion, culture, education, science, health, welfare, sport, and any other public purpose approved by the Minister of Finance.
+According to the Income Tax Ordinance 1961, an organization must satisfy certain conditions to be recognized as a “public institution” for purposes of tax exemption.
+Mainly, the organization must have at least seven members of which the majority of are unknot related and the organization must pursue a "public purpose."
+Public purpose is defined broadly to include activities related to religion, culture, education, science, health, welfare, sport, and any other public purpose approved by the Minister of Finance.

 V. Specific Questions Regarding Local Law